michaelorr/goodall/README.md

 Go runtime and environment setup to do so.
 See https://golang.org/doc/install for more information on how to get started.

+NOTE: Sadly the test suite is currently non-existent.
+Running the make target for the tests will still perform the `go fmt` and `go vet` checks but unfortunately my recent efforts have been focused on finding the memory leak.

 ## API

 * `/latest`: This end point will return a payload which contains one data entry